-- 5.1 Those who wish to use the AGD must obtain the approval for the use by submitting an application for use of the AGD (Form No. 1) to the DIRECTOR no later than seven days before the intended date of use. - 5.2 Those who wish to organize events, etc. at the AGD must attach a document describing the details of the event, etc., to the application form specified in the above clause.
+- 5.1 Those who wish to use the AGD and do not have an ID card must obtain approval for the use by submitting an application for use of the AGD (Form No. 1) to the DIRECTOR no later than seven days before the intended date of use. - 5.2 Those who wish to organize events, etc. at the AGD must attach a document describing the details of the event, etc., to the application form specified in the above clause.